-29-3 Implement physical protection of devices from the manufacturer's facility up to the point of key-insertion and deployment, through one or more of the following.

-- Transportation using a trusted courier service (for example, via bonded carrier).
-The devices are then securely stored until key-insertion and deployment occurs. - Use of physically secure and trackable packaging (for example, pre-serialized, counterfeit-resistant, tamper-evident packaging).
-The devices are then stored in such packaging, or in secure storage, until key insertion and deployment occurs. - A secret, device-unique "transport-protection token" is loaded into the secure storage area of each device at the manufacturer's facility.
-Before keyinsertion, the SCD used for key-insertion verifies the presence of the correct "transport-protection token" before overwriting this value with the initial key, and the device is further protected until deployment. - Each cryptographic device is carefully inspected and tested immediately prior to key-insertion and deployment using due diligence.
+PIN Security Requirements Testing Procedures 29-3 Implement physical protection of devices from the manufacturer's facility up to the point of key-insertion and deployment, through one or more of the following.
+Transportation using a trusted courier service (for example, via 29-3.a Examine documented procedures to confirm that they require physical protection of devices from the manufacturer's facility up to the poin of key-insertion and deployment, through one or more of the defined methods. bonded carrier).
+The devices are then securely stored until key- insertion and deployment occurs.
+Use of physically secure and trackable packaging (for example, pre- serialized, counterfeit-resistant, tamper-evident packaging).
+The devices are then stored in such packaging, or in secure storage, until 29-3.b Interview responsible personnel to verify that one or more of the defined methods are in place to provide physical device protection for devices, from the manufacturer's facility up to the point of key-insertion and deployment. key insertion and deployment occurs.
+A secret, device-unique "transport-protection token" is loaded into the secure storage area of each device at the manufacturer's facility.
+Before key-insertion, the SCD used for key-insertion verifies the presence of the correct "transport-protection token" before overwriting this value with the initial key, and the device is further protected until deployment.
+Each cryptographic device is carefully inspected and tested immediately prior to key-insertion and deployment using due diligence.
 This is done to provide reasonable assurance that it is the legitimate device and that it has not been subject to any unauthorized access or modifications.
-(Note: Unauthorized access includes that by customs officials.) - Devices incorporate self-tests to ensure their correct operation.
+(Note: Unauthorized access includes that by customs officials.)
+Devices incorporate self-tests to ensure their correct operation.
 Devices must not be re-installed unless there is assurance they have not been tampered with or compromised.
-(Note: This control must be used in conjunction with one of the other methods.) - o Controls exist and are in use to ensure that all physical and logical controls and anti-tamper mechanisms used are not modified or removed.
+(Note: This control must be used in conjunction with one of the other methods.)
+Controls exist and are in use to ensure that all physical and logical controls and anti-tamper mechanisms used are not modified or removed.